Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/admin/add-users/restore-user.md

 ## <a name="restore-a-user-that-has-a-proxy-address-conflict"></a>Proxy adresi çakışması olan bir kullanıcıyı geri yükleme

-Ara sunucu adresi bulunan bir kullanıcı hesabını silip aynı ara sunucu adresini başka bir hesaba atayıp silinen hesabı geri yüklemeye çalıştığınızda, ara sunucu adresi çakışması oluşur.
-Bu sorunu çözmek için aşağıdaki adımları izleyin.
+A proxy address conflict occurs when you delete a user account that contains a proxy address, assign the same proxy address to another account, and then try to restore the deleted account.
+Follow the steps below to fix this issue.

-Bunu yapmak için Microsoft 365 yönetici [izinlerine](about-admin-roles.md) sahip olmanız gerekir.
+Bunu yapmak için Microsoft 365'te [yönetici izinlerine](about-admin-roles.md) sahip olmanız gerekir.

 1. Yönetim merkezinde **Kullanıcılar** <a href="https://go.microsoft.com/fwlink/p/?linkid=2071581" target="_blank">Silinmiş kullanıcılar</a> \> sayfasına gidin.